We support building more housing.

 We believe more people living in urban areas is greener than sprawl, and we believe that supply and demand are linked.
 We believe we are in an environmental crisis that demands change, and some of these changes will be in our approach to housing policies.

 We believe Central Ohio is experiencing a housing shortage, as evidenced by rising rents and low vacancy rates.
-We believe that housing policies of the last several decades have been intentionally implemented and maintained wealthy landowners, who are now disproportionately represented in land-use discussions and policy.
+We believe that housing policies of the last several decades have been intentionally implemented and maintained to favor wealthy landowners, who are over-represented in land use planning discussions.

 Density is beautiful and historic.